andrewchambers/bupstash/README.md

 While all efforts are made to keep bupstash bug free, we currently recommend using bupstash for making *REDUNDANT* backups where failure can be tolerated.

+# Guides and documentation

+Check the [quickstart guide](https://bupstash.io/doc/guides/Getting%20Started.html) for an introductory tutorial.
+Check the [man pages](https://bupstash.io/doc/man/bupstash.html) for more comprehensive documentation.

 # Typical usage

 Initialize a new bupstash repository via ssh.